KristiBDev/kristi-portfolio-website/README.md

    ```bash
    npm install
    ```
-3. Create a `.env` file with your credentials:
+3. Create a `.env` file with your EmailJS credentials:
    ```
    VITE_SERVICE_ID=your_service_id
    VITE_TEMPLATE_ID=your_template_id